 After completing one, or all, of the beginner classes, students may focus on the corresponding Core Curriculum tracks: Commercial, Narration, Character, as well as our Core Electives.
 In addition to these foundational tracks, we offer classes in Dialects and Home Recording which can be taken any time.

-You can learn more and register for Starting Out classes by visiting our Starting Out page.
+You can learn more and register for beginner classes by visiting our Starting Out page.

 You may wish to schedule an evaluative private lesson with Sally Clawson to create your training path.

+No!
 Many of our students begin with no prior acting training or experience.
-For people who are just starting out we encourage them to begin with our Intro to Voice Over class, followed by one or more of our Starting Out courses, and from there exploring the classes in our Core Curriculum, which includes Acting & Improv.
+Students just starting out should begin with our Intro to Voice Over class, followed by one or more of our beginner courses.
+From there, you can explore the classes in our Core Curriculum, which includes Acting for VO.

-We also offer Drop-In Improv sessions on the first and third Fridays of every month.
+We also offer Drop-In Improv, held on the first and third Fridays of every month (first Fridays sessions are held online, and third Friday sessions are held in-person at the school).
 All levels of experience are welcome to join.

 No. We keep your information on file in our database, but if you change phone numbers, relocate, or switch e-mail addresses, just let us know so we can update our contact information for you.

 Yes, we do accept last-minute sign-ups.
 However, we strongly encourage people to register in advance if possible in order to give our instructors the chance to prepare properly, and there is also the risk of the class selling out.